bahtiyartan/troia/docs/03Platformbasics.rst

 Understanding the Purpose
 =============================

-TROIA is a high level programming language which is designed by IAS (Industrial Application Software.
+TROIA is a high level programming language which is designed by IAS (Industrial Application Software).

 It's main purpose is for developing and maintaining business applications in an easy and efficient way.
 As a fourth generation programming language (4GL), TROIA has strong abstraction from all hardware specific details, bytes and bits etc. It has strong ability to operate large collections of information, in a programmer-friendly manner.